-- AP 6.3 The old Police Station site would kick start regeneration of the town and could be used to support further development.
-It is anticipated that this site will be available in the next 18 months.
-This could be utilised for further healthcare provision. - AP 6.4 Traffic Management schemes include the area around Maricourt School which is particularly congested during school drop off and pick up times.
+- AP 6.4 These include the area around Maricourt School which is particularly congested during school drop off and pick up times.
 The area could be changed to a one way system which would ease the congestion and minimise risk to children travelling to school.
 The additional numbers likely to attend from the developments on Land East of Maghull would make this scheme viable and necessary. - AP 6.5 An additional traffic scheme would be to link the Liverpool Road North area of the District Centre to Maghull Square.
 This would ease pedestrian movement and give a more connected feel to the town.
+This could include changing the traffic system to allow buses only to access Liverpool Road North at Red Lion Bridge and thereby allow increased pedestrian zone of the road.

+Priority 3: Community Hub (Town Hall Improvements)

-This could include changing the traffic system to allow buses only to access Liverpool Road North at Red Lion Bridge and thereby allow increased pedestrian zone of the road. - AP 6.6 A community hub would be needed to help create the social interaction needed to allow the integration of Land East of Maghull to the greater Maghull area.
+AP 6.6 A community hub would be needed to help create the social interaction needed to allow the integration of Land East of Maghull to the greater Maghull area.
 This could be incorporated into improvements to the Town Hall so that it became the community centre as well as the civic centre of the town.
-This

-- would involve a rearrangement of the building's functions to allow more meeting rooms and activity spaces for a variety of functions which it cannot accommodate at the present time.
-As the town's population grows a focal point for residents will be needed to engender a greater feeling of community. - AP 6.7 Linked to the changes within the Town Hall and the creation of a community hub would be the creation of a new Sports Hall.
+This would involve a rearrangement of the building's functions to allow more meeting rooms and activity spaces for a variety of functions which it cannot accommodate at the present time.
+As the town's population grows a focal point for residents will be needed to engender a greater feeling of community.

+Priority 4: New Sports Hall

+AP 6.7 Linked to the changes within the Town Hall and the creation of a community hub would be the creation of a new Sports Hall.
 The Town Council has a large number of parks but few buildings.
 A new sports hall would allow more niche sports to be played including volleyball, handball, basketball and badminton.
-The sports hall could be part of the redevelopment of the Town Hall estate and a suitable site has been identified, namely the area around the tennis pavilion. - AP 6.8 A new Outdoor Running Track would be beneficial for residents and would improve the facilities available to them.
+The sports hall could be part of the redevelopment of the Town Hall estate and a suitable site has been identified, namely the area around the tennis pavilion.

+Priority 5: New Outdoor Running Track

+AP 6.8 A new outdoor running track would be beneficial for residents and would improve the facilities available to them.
 The proposed site is on Whinneybrook Playing fields and would complement the junior football already available.
+Further improvements to the site including rugby posts etc. could be added during the term of the Plan.

+Priority 6: Open Space Improvements and Enhancing Green Corridors

-Further improvements to the site including rugby posts etc. could be added during the term of the Plan. - AP 6.9 Open Space improvements including enhancing Green Corridors would ensure that the green feel of the town continues.
+AP 6.9 Open Space improvements including enhancing Green Corridors would ensure that the green feel of the town continues.
 It would also ensure that it is maintained and in some areas improved to ensure that the public amenity continues to add to the overall picturesque feel to Maghull.
 This would also ensure that any further development within Maghull adhered to the greenness of the town and contributed to the overall amenity.